Skip to main content

 Equity

-Ownership in an asset, business, or protocol.
-In traditional finance, equity reflects shareholder value; in crypto, tokens may represent equity-like voting or reward rights.
+Represents ownership value in an asset, company, or protocol.
+In crypto, equity-like tokens may include governance or revenue-sharing rights.

 Erasure Coding

-A data redundancy method that breaks information into fragments and stores them across multiple locations.
-Used in decentralized storage systems to boost reliability and fault tolerance.
+A data storage method that divides and encodes information into fragments, distributing them across multiple nodes to enhance reliability and fault tolerance.

 ERC-7512

-A proposed Ethereum standard to represent and verify audit reports directly on-chain, adding transparency to smart contract security claims.
+A proposed Ethereum standard to publish and verify smart contract audit reports directly on-chain, improving transparency.

 ERC-1155

-A token standard that allows the creation of both fungible and non-fungible tokens in a single smart contract.
-Popular in gaming and NFT applications.
+A versatile Ethereum token standard supporting both fungible and non-fungible tokens in one contract.
+Commonly used in gaming and NFT ecosystems.

 Escrow